Philip McCahy MB BS, FRCS (Urol), FRACS

 His urology training was based at Newcastle upon Tyne, UK with lab based research in prostate cancer and clinical research in non-invasive urodynamics and hereditary aspects of cancer.
 Prior to moving to Australia in 2007 he was a consultant urologist in Kent, UK where he established an award winning investigative unit, installed the first lithotripter in the region, was on the Court of Examiners of the Royal College of Surgeons of Edinburgh and was involved in the development of the Intercollegiate urology examination.

 In Australia he has overseen the expansion of urology at Casey Hospital with numerous publications and presentations at national and international meetings.
 In particular he has developed work into complete stone clearance using a modified supine position for PCNL and taken this technique across 4 continents.
-He has recently led the installation of only the second lithotripter in the state of Victoria and is establishing a number of trials to answer the unanswered areas of stone management.
+He led the installation of only the second lithotripter in the state of Victoria and is establishing a number of trials to answer the unanswered areas of stone management.